Kansas City Royals face frustrating night in Minnesota. It’s their 3rd straight loss

 Twins third baseman Jose Miranda produced two RBIs.
 He continued to frustrate the Royals pitchers after blasting a home run in the series opener.

-The Royals contained their offense to one frame.
+The Royals’ scoring was contained to one inning.
 Outfielders Garrett Hampson and Kyle Isbel each recorded RBIs in the fifth inning.

 Meanwhile, Twins infielder Edouard Julien hit an RBI single to extend the lead to 4-2 in the eighth inning.

-In the ninth, Twins closer Jhoan Duran worked around two hits to pick up his eighth save.
+In the ninth, Twins closer Jhoan Duran worked around two hits and picked up his eighth save.
 Royals pinch-runner Dairon Blanco was caught stealing at second base and Duran retired MJ Melendez and Nick Loftin to end the game.

 Minnesota improved to 30-24, winning the first two games of the four-game series.